American Kennel Club (AKC) registerable

 Always, placed in nurturing & responsible homes!

 Attention: the Adoption Form button is not working at this time.
-If you are interested in a future Shih Tzu please email me with the above link and I will send you an adoption form per the ABOVE adoption form button is not currently working.
+If you are interested in a future Shih Tzu please email me and I will send you an adoption form per the ABOVE adoption form button is not currently working.
 Thank You!!!

-Accepting applications bc I cannot keep them all.
-Planned breedings to take place in the fall.
+Accepting adoption forms because I cannot keep them all.
+Planned breedings to take place in the fall/winter.
 Email me and I will send you an adoption form.

 Your New Shih Tzu

 completed by your veternarian

 Hand out regarding the Shih Tzu